Palladium White Gold:

-For those of us with a skin sensitivity palladium white gold is a great alloy.
-Palladium is from the Platinum group of metals, all of which are hypoallergenic.
-For the most part all precious jewellery is made with materials that will not cause a skin sensitivity, however, about 5% of the population will have a reaction to certain metals that are used in common jewellery alloys.
+For those of us people with sensitive skin palladium white gold is a great alloy.
+Palladium is from the platinum group of metals, all of which are hypoallergenic.
+For the most part all precious jewellery is made with materials that will not cause a skin problems, however, about 5% of the population will have an allergic reaction to certain metals that are used in common jewellery alloys.

 Although palladium white gold is the most common alloy of white gold in Europe it is also readily available here locally in Toronto.
 Any ring, necklace, pendant, bracelet or set of earrings of your choice can be made using palladium white gold instead of nickel white gold.

-Probably the most obvious difference between nickel white gold and palladium white gold is the colour.
+The most obvious difference between nickel white gold and palladium white gold is the colour.
 Palladium has a deeper, grey-ish undertone and nickel white gold is a brighter white.
-It can be hard to capture the colour difference with a camera but I’ve tried my best with the image to the right.
-In fact, if you were to compare two highly polished rings your eye may have a hard time telling the difference between the two.
+But, if you were to compare two highly polished rings, your eye may have a hard time telling the difference between the two.
 It’s only a subtle difference but there definitely is a difference.

 So how do you know that palladium white gold is right for you?

-Definitely if you have a skin sensitivity and don’t fancy paying the price of platinum.
+Definitely if you have a skin sensitivity you’ll want to consider palladium white gold, pure palladium or platinum.
 Also if you like more of an ‘antique’ look then you may want to consider palladium white gold.
 If you are curious about this beautiful alloy or would like to see the colour difference between nickel white gold and palladium white gold in person I’d be happy to help with any questions that need answering.